Arkham/juliu.is/content/blog/performant-elm-html-lazy/index.md

 description: Being successful at being lazy.
 ---

-Hello wanderer!
-This is the third instalment of "How to make your Elm applications more performant".
-If you are into that kind of stuff, you can read about [how to tell what your browser is really doing](../performant-elm) and [how Html.Keyed can help you help Elm to be faster](../performant-elm-html-keyed).
+Greetings traveler!
+This is the third instalment of a series on how to make your Elm applications more performant.
+If you are into this kind of stuff, you can read about [how to tell what your browser is really doing](../performant-elm) and [how Html.Keyed can help you help Elm to be faster](../performant-elm-html-keyed).